AequilibraE/qaequilibrae/docs/source/development/softwaredevelopment.rst

 All the AequilibraE documentation is (unfortunately) written in `reStructuredText
 <http://docutils.sourceforge.net/rst.html>`_ and built with `Sphinx <http://www.sphinx-doc.org/en/stable/>`_.
-Although Restructured Text is often unecessarily convoluted to write, Sphinx is capable of converting it to standard- looking html pages, while also bringing the docstring documentation along for the ride.
+Although Restructured Text is often unnecessarily convoluted to write, Sphinx is capable of converting it to standard- looking html pages, while also bringing the docstring documentation along for the ride.

 To build the documentation, first make sure the required packages are installed::